THE PROCLAIMERS January 2017

 The Proclaimers songs, too, provided the inspiration to an enormously successful, highly acclaimed, award winning new musical, Sunshine On Leith, put together by the Dundee Rep Theatre.
 Written by Stephen Greenhorn.
 The drama follows the highs and lows of 2 soldiers returning home from Afghanistan.
 Families, relationships and life in Leith are not all plain sailing in this exceptional love story about everyday life in Scotland.
 Directed by James Brining, the musical first toured Scotland in Spring 2007, returning in November 2008 for a 4 month run in Scotland and its first foray into England.
-The musical had it’s third outing a 4 month theatre tour (3 months in Scotland, 1 month in England) in Autumn 2010 with the cast for this run starring Billy Boyd, most widely known for playing the Character ‘Pippin’ in the movies The Lord of The Rings and ‘Barret Bondon’ in Master and Commander: The Far Side of the World.
+The musical had its third outing a 4 month theatre tour (3 months in Scotland, 1 month in England) in Autumn 2010 with the cast for this run starring Billy Boyd, most widely known for playing the Character ‘Pippin’ in the movies The Lord of The Rings and ‘Barret Bondon’ in Master and Commander: The Far Side of the World.

 Why did it take 20 years before anyone noticed The Proclaimers were born to be turned into a musical?
 Not since Willy Russell came up with Blood Brothers has Britain produced such a perfect marriage of music and theatre.
 Had playwright and screenwriter Stephen Greenhorn done nothing else, he should be declared a genius for spotting that the songs of Craig and Charlie Reid – with all their emotional honesty, singalong raucousness and political fire – are a true gift to the stage.
 THE GUARDIAN